"Unacceptable": Nick Nurse calls out Raptors for lack of effort | Offside

 With high expectations to begin the season, many expected the team to turn a corner following a 48-win 2021-22 season that saw them finish fifth place in the Eastern Conference.

-But as of right now, Toronto is in the midst of a major struggle, having lost eight of their last ten games in the month of December.
+But as of right now, Toronto is in the midst of a major struggle, having lost eight of their last 10 games in the month of December.

 And as for the usually optimistic Raptors head coach Nick Nurse?
 Well, he’s not quite sure what’s up with the team either.
 Following the team’s latest loss, a 119-106 defeat to the Memphis Grizzlies on Thursday night, Nurse was as candid as ever about the team’s slide.